2tefan/cimg-base-buildx/README.md

 `./build.sh -p --cimg=stable-18.04 --buildx=0.4.1 --dockerrepo=2tefan/cimg-base-buildx`

-But because the default values could also be used, it can be shorten to:
+But because the default values could also be used, it can be shortened to:

 `./build.sh -p`